Disappearance of Andrew Gosden: Reason for travelling to London

 After the initial CCTV trail went cold, the investigation moved on to trying to establish why Gosden had decided to go to London.
-An early theory put forward by the family was that Gosden had decided to go sightseeing.
-Gosden was known to have enjoyed London, and would visit the capital with his family to see his grandparents, aunts, uncles, and family friends who lived there.
+An early theory put forward by the family was that he had decided to go sightseeing.
+He was known to have enjoyed London and would visit the capital with his family to see his grandparents, aunts, uncles, and family friends who lived there.
 He also enjoyed visiting London's museums and exhibitions.
-Travel on buses was free for children at the time of Gosden's disappearance.
-Gosden's sister travelled to London to hand out CVs when she was 14 to gain work experience— Gosden's father speculated that Andrew may have been doing the same.
-One event identified by Kevin Gosden as a possible reason for his son to have travelled to London was the 2007 YouTube gathering; however, there is no evidence that Gosden attended this event or had any interest in YouTube.
+Travel on buses was free for children at the time of his disappearance.
+Gosden's sister travelled to London to hand out CVs when she was 14 to gain work experience;— his father speculated that Gosden may have been doing the same.
+One event identified by his father as a possible reason for his son to have travelled to London was the 2007 YouTube gathering; however, there is no evidence that Gosden attended this event or had any interest in YouTube.

-The family also looked into music concerts that Gosden might have gone to London to attend.
-The night of his disappearance, Thirty Seconds to Mars played the Brixton Academy and SikTh played a rescheduled farewell show at the Carling Academy.
+The family also looked into music concerts that he might have gone to London to attend.
+On the night of his disappearance, Thirty Seconds to Mars played the Brixton Academy and SikTh played a rescheduled farewell show at the Carling Academy.
 The venue is within walking distance from King's Cross.
 The SikTh gig was originally scheduled for 4:00 pm on 7 July and was to be the last show with the original vocalist, making it a unique event.
-Mick Neville, retired head of the Metropolitan Police's Central Images Unit, believed the SikTh theory was plausible.
+Mick Neville believed the SikTh theory was plausible.
 He appealed for anyone with photos or videos taken at the gig to come forward so that "super recognisers" could scan the images.
 Neville went on to state: "There is a canal nearby (Regents Canal).
 It is unclear whether this was ever dredged or checked."
 Although Gosden was a fan of similar metal bands, there is no evidence that he attended these shows or that he liked these bands.